Route Grade Votings

 Total votes cast 70

-14m.
-Climb The Green Streak until a delicate traverse out right gains the hanging slab.
-The next couple of moves are the crux and a low Friend in a pocket just about protects the start of the difficulties.
-When worried on the crux, remember the route has been done one-legged and with no hands!
+Climb The Green Streak to a delicate traverse out right onto the hanging slab.
+The crux follows, a low cam in a pocket may protect the start of the difficulties.

 Login to your ROCKFAX account to add your comments - Search for comments.